Vilawan Mangklatanakul: Diplomatic career

 Mangklatanakul joined the Ministry of Foreign Affairs of Thailand in 1995.
 From 2014 to 2015, she was Director of the Office of Policy and Planning.
 From 2015 to 2018, she was Deputy Director-General of the Department of Treaties and Legal Affairs.
 From 2018 to 2019, she was Director-General of the Department of International Economic Affairs.
 From 2019 to 2022, she was the first woman to serve as Director-General of Department of Treaties and Legal Affairs.
-Since 2022, she serves as Deputy Permanent Secretary for Foreign Affairs.
+From 2022 to November 2022, she was Deputy Permanent Secretary for Foreign Affairs.
+Since December 2022, she serves as Ambassador and Permanent Representative of Thailand to the United Nations Offices in Vienna.

 Mangklatanakul has engaged in negotiations and conferences including the United Nations Commission on International Trade Law (UNCITRAL), Association of Southeast Asian Nations (ASEAN), Indian Ocean Rim Association (IORA), Ayeyawady-Chao Phraya-Mekong Economic Cooperation Strategy (ACMECS) and other multilateral fora.
 She was chief negotiator for Bilateral Investment Agreements (BITs) and Free Trade Agreements (FTAs), advocating for investor-state dispute settlement (ISDS) reform, while maintaining an interest in alternative dispute settlement as well as international trade law and its impact from climate change.

 In January 2021, Mangklatanakul was nominated as the Thai candidate for the International Law Commission (ILC) for the term 2023–2027, and also the only woman nominated from the Asia-Pacific States for this election.
 On the course of the ILC Election 2021, held during the 76th Session of the United Nations General Assembly (UNGA76) on 12 November 2021 in New York, Mangklatanakul got elected to serve as the ILC Member from Asia-Pacific Group with 162 votes.
 This has made her the first Thai woman national and international lawyer from the Association of Southeast Asian Nations (ASEAN) region to serve the position.

+In September 2023, Mangklatanakul was elected as the President of the 67th Regular Session of the General Conference of the International Atomic Energy Agency (IAEA).
+She is the sixth woman to have been elected to serve as President of the General Conference since the IAEA's establishment in 1957.

 Mangklatanakul has also served on the Thailand Arbitration Center Board of Directors, the Malaysia-Thailand Joint Authority Board, the Anti-Money Laundering Office and most recently the Parliamentary Committee on the Impact of Thailand Accession to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
 She also served as an Associate Judge of the Central Intellectual Property and International Trade Court of Thailand during 2003-2008 and is listed on the Thai Arbitration Institute's roster of arbitrators specialised in international trade law.